QuTech-Delft/qoala-sim/evaluation/6_5_quantum_multitasking/README.md

 ## Bash script
-The `run.sh` script may be used to speed up the simulation, by running the simulations for the different combinations of tel and loc in parallel.
+The `run_{begin}_{end}.sh` scripts may be used to speed up the simulation, by running the simulations for the different combinations of tel and loc in parallel.
+They are split in separate ranges such that a single script run does not use up too much memory and CPU.

 # Produce plot